p208p2002/wikitext-table-parser/README.md

-# Wiki Markup Table Parser
+# WikiText Table Parser

-A Wiki Markup table parser written in Rust.
+A WikiText table parser written in Rust.

 ### What is this project for ?
-Wiki Markup is a special format used by wikipedia, most available wiki data or processing tool ignore the table data.
-This project implement a wikitext-table parser that help one to processing the table in wikitext or wiki-dump.
+WikiText is a special format used by wikipedia, most available wiki data or processing tool ignore the table data.
+This project implement a table parser that help one to processing the table in wikitext or wiki-dump.

 A table in wikitext should like:
 ```